 The tax is only applicable in designated accommodation areas.
 Designated accommodation areas can be a municipality, a regional district or a part of a regional district.
-For a list of participating areas and their tax rates, see MRDT Participating Municipalities, Regional Districts and Eligible Entities in Bulletin PST 120, Accommodation.
+For a list of participating areas and their tax rates, see MRDT Participating Municipalities, Regional Districts and eligible not-for-profit business associations in Bulletin PST 120, Accommodation.

 The maximum rate of tax under the MRDT is three percent of the purchase price of accommodation in a designated accommodation area.
 The MRDT is in addition to the eight percent PST on accommodation.
-Municipalities, regional districts and eligible entities may voluntarily apply for either a two percent or a three percent MRDT rate.
+Municipalities, regional districts and eligible not-for-profit business associations may voluntarily apply for either a two percent or a three percent MRDT rate.

 The following are eligible to be a designated recipient under the MRDT program:

-To qualify as an eligible entity, an applicant must:
+To qualify as an eligible not-for-profit business association, an applicant must:

 A designated recipient is the organization that applies and is responsible to the Province for MRDT within a designated accommodation area.
-A designated recipient can be a municipality, a regional district, or an eligible entity.
+A designated recipient can be a municipality, a regional district, or an eligible not-for-profit business association.
 An eligible entity is typically a not-for-profit society such as a Destination Marketing Organization (DMO).